Therapy for Parents In Pasadena, California

 Parenting in the middle is the in-between stage of raising children.
 Your kids are growing and changing, your role is shifting, and you may find yourself wondering where you fit in all of it.

-You’re no longer at the beginning - when everything felt new and structured - but you’re not at the end either.
+You’re no longer at the beginning of motherhood — when everything felt new and structured — but you’re not at the end either.
 You’re in the thick of it.
-The constant needs, shifting family dynamics, growing kids, and changing identities can start to blur together, while an internal voice quietly asks: Am I doing enough?
+The constant demands of parenting, shifting family dynamics, growing children, and evolving identities can begin to blur together.
+Many women in this stage also find themselves part of the “sandwich generation” — caring for aging parents while still parenting their own children — emotionally holding multiple generations at once.
+And underneath it all is often a quiet question: Am I doing enough?
 Am I getting this right?

 A close-up of a person's hand with a ring resting on a white bed sheet.